mco-gh/quizaic/README.md

 The `setup.sh` script automatically initializes your Cloud Firestore database but if you ever need to reset the database to its initial state, you can run `./scripts/reset_db.sh` from the project level.

-On the [Firebase Console](https://console.firebase.google.com/), select your project, then `Firestore Database`, and add the following rules under the `Rules` tab:
+On the [Firebase Console](https://console.firebase.google.com/), add your project, then add Cloud Firestore, and setup the following rules under the `Rules` tab:

 ```
 rules_version = '2';